Applications to Phase Three of the Unlocking Film Heritage Digitisation Fund have now closed.

-Digitising these films will mean that anyone in the UK can enjoy the full range of our rich screen heritage, regardless of where they live or where the films are held.
-This will transform our understanding of the shape, history and diversity of film and TV in Britain.
+By digitising our heritage we will ensure that the people of the UK, filmmakers, educationalists, researchers and other users can access and enjoy the full range of British filmmaking, regardless of where they live or where that film heritage is held.
+This unprecedented access will transform our understanding of the shape, history and diversity of film and TV in Britain.

 Credit: BFI National Archive

 Our Digitisation Fund will result in a significant increase in public access to film and TV titles across the UK.
 To achieve this goal a total of £5 million is being made available over the length of the programme for the digitising of 5,000 titles from external collections.

 Heather Stewart, BFI Creative Director, Programme comments: